The Trust seeks to fund outstanding scholarship, while maintaining a distinctive role within the research funding landscape

 Supplementary criteria may apply to specific grant schemes – please refer to the detailed guidance on the relevant scheme pages before beginning an application.

 The above criteria imply that there are categories of proposal which should be seen as less suited for submission to the Trust.
 These would include bids to support the ‘continuing activity’ of established research groups or teams, and proposals from established groups working on subjects, areas and themes where the Research Councils have a significant interest.
-The Trust is keen to avoid assuming the role of ‘funder of last resort’; that is, of routinely providing support for proposals which have been fully matched to the requirement of another funding agency, but have failed to win support on the grounds of either lack of quality or insufficient available funds (‘unfunded alphas’).

 ‘Eligibility for Research Council funding’ does not of itself preclude an application to the Trust.
 The quality of the proposal and likely resulting scholarship should always be considered paramount.
 However, the Trust wishes to maintain a distinctive role for its own limited funds alongside the support from other funders.
 If a proposal is well suited to the style and priorities of the Research Councils then a convincing reason for seeking Trust support in particular should always be evident.

 Many of the Trust’s schemes allow for, indeed encourage, the study of research problems that cross established disciplinary boundaries.
 This is an intended consequence of applying the key criteria mentioned.
 It does not therefore follow that ‘lack of cross-disciplinarity’ of itself precludes an application to the Trust.
 Here, as elsewhere in our approach to grant-making, the originality and quality of the intended study are paramount.
 However, the Trust does not work within a disciplinary framework, and we particularly welcome proposals that are not bound by conventional disciplinary understandings.